The cash advance rate of 21.49% is only applicable to Mastercard®.

 Satisfying points earning rate on Amex card

-While the Visa card points rate is uninspiring, the Amex rate delivers the sought-after target of at least 1 pt per $1 spent for most purchases.
+While the Mastercard® card points rate is uninspiring, the Amex rate delivers the sought-after target of at least 1.0 QFF points per dollar for most purchases.
 Now that the vast majority of supermarkets, petrol stations and restaurants, and even many utilities, accept Amex cards without imposing a surcharge, there are plenty of opportunities to earn the higher rate on everyday purchases.

 No points capping